vijay-ram365/Joke-Generator/README.md

 https://sv443.net/jokeapi/v2/

-I have created this project to demonstrate working with API's, JSON, JavaScript and DOM manipluation.
+I have created this project to demonstrate working with API's, JavaScript and DOM manipluation.